calvinckho/restvo-site/server/markdown/privacy-policy.md

 <span id="Retention" class="anchor"></span>**5.
 DATA RETENTION**

-To the extent permitted by applicable law, we may retain information for as long as the account of the customer for whom we collected the information is active, for at least six (6) months thereafter, or as long as is reasonably necessary to provide the Ionic Services or as needed for other lawful purposes.
+To the extent permitted by applicable law, we may retain information for as long as the account of the customer for whom we collected the information is active, for at least six (6) months thereafter, or as long as is reasonably necessary to provide the Restvo Services or as needed for other lawful purposes.
 We may retain cached or archived copies of information.
 We may retain anonymized or pseudonymized, aggregated data indefinitely, to the extent permitted under applicable law.
 We may be required to retain some data for a longer period of time because of various laws and regulations or because of contractual obligations.
 We also will retain information as long as reasonably necessary to comply with our legal obligations, resolve disputes and enforce our agreements.

 <span id="Choices" class="anchor"></span>**6.
 CHOICES AND OPT-OUT**

 To the extent required by applicable law, or in our discretion otherwise, we will allow customers and individuals to limit use of personal information.
 If at any time after providing us with your personal information such information changes or you change your mind about receiving information from us, you may request access to your data or that your data be changed.

-If you no longer wish to receive our communications, you may opt-out of receiving them at any time by following the instructions included in each communication, by going to our Unsubscribe page https://ionicframework.com/unsubscribe, or by mail at Drifty Co. (d/b/a Ionic), 121 S. Pinckney St. Suite 300 Madison, WI 53703; Attn: Privacy.
+If you no longer wish to receive our communications, you may opt-out of receiving them at any time by following the instructions included in each communication, by going to our Unsubscribe page https://Restvoframework.com/unsubscribe, or by mail at Drifty Co. (d/b/a Restvo), 121 S. Pinckney St. Suite 300 Madison, WI 53703; Attn: Privacy.

 <span id="CrossDevice" class="anchor"></span>**7.
 CROSS-DEVICE TRACKING**

-<span id="_Hlk510514023" class="anchor"></span>When you use your mobile device to interact with us or use the Ionic Services, we may receive information about your mobile device, including a unique identifier for your device.
+<span id="_Hlk510514023" class="anchor"></span>When you use your mobile device to interact with us or use the Restvo Services, we may receive information about your mobile device, including a unique identifier for your device.
 We and our service providers and third parties we collaborate with, including ad networks, may use cross-device/cross-context tracking.
 For example, you might use multiple browsers on a single device, or use various devices (such as desktops, smartphones, and tablets), which can result in your having multiple accounts or profiles across these various contexts and devices.
 Cross-device/cross-context technology may be used to connect these various accounts or profiles and the corresponding data from the different contexts and devices.

 <span id="Employment" class="anchor"></span>**8.
 EMPLOYMENT OPPORTUNITIES**

-We provide you with a means for submitting your resume or other personal information through our Website or Services for consideration for employment opportunities at Ionic.
+We provide you with a means for submitting your resume or other personal information through our Website or Services for consideration for employment opportunities at Restvo.
 Personal information received through resume submissions will be kept confidential.
-We may contact you for additional information to supplement your resume, and we may use your personal information within Ionic, or keep it on file for future use, as we make our hiring decisions.
+We may contact you for additional information to supplement your resume, and we may use your personal information within Restvo, or keep it on file for future use, as we make our hiring decisions.

 <span id="ThirdPartySites" class="anchor"></span>**9.
 THIRD PARTY SITES**

-The Ionic Services may provide links to other websites or resources over which Ionic does not have control (“External Web Sites”).
-Such links do not constitute an endorsement by Ionic of those External Web Sites.
-You acknowledge that Ionic is providing these links to you only as a convenience, and further agree that Ionic is not responsible for the content of such External Web Sites.
+The Restvo Services may provide links to other websites or resources over which Restvo does not have control (“External Web Sites”).
+Such links do not constitute an endorsement by Restvo of those External Web Sites.
+You acknowledge that Restvo is providing these links to you only as a convenience, and further agree that Restvo is not responsible for the content of such External Web Sites.
 Your use of External Web Sites is subject to the terms of use and privacy policies located on the applicable External Web Site.
 We encourage you to be aware when leaving our Services and to read the privacy statements of External Web Sites that collect your personal information.

 <span id="Security" class="anchor"></span>**10.
 SECURITY**

 To prevent unauthorized access or disclosure, to maintain data accuracy, and to ensure the appropriate use of personal information, we employ procedural and technological measures that are reasonably designed to help safeguard the information we collect.
-Only authorized Ionic personnel have access to the personal information, including server logs and cookie utilization data, that we collect.
+Only authorized Restvo personnel have access to the personal information, including server logs and cookie utilization data, that we collect.
 These individuals are required to follow strict security policies and procedures.
-Ionic may use encryption, secure socket layer, firewall, password protection and other physical and logical security measures to help prevent unauthorized access to such.
-Ionic may also place internal restrictions on who in the company may access data to help prevent unauthorized access to such information.
+Restvo may use encryption, secure socket layer, firewall, password protection and other physical and logical security measures to help prevent unauthorized access to such.
+Restvo may also place internal restrictions on who in the company may access data to help prevent unauthorized access to such information.

 Unfortunately, no data transmission over the Internet or data storage system can be guaranteed to be 100% secure.
 Therefore, despite our efforts, we cannot guarantee its absolute security.
 We do not warrant or represent that personal information about you will be protected against, loss, misuse, or alteration by third parties.

 If you use the Services, you are responsible for maintaining the confidentiality of your access information and password.
 You are responsible for restricting access to your computer, and you agree to accept responsibility for all activities that occur under your password.
 We cannot secure any personal information that you release on your own, that you request us to release or that is released through another third party to whom you’ve given access.

 Where required under applicable law or by contract, we will notify the appropriate parties or individuals of any loss, misuse or alteration of personal information so that such parties or individuals can take the appropriate actions for the due protection of their rights.
-If such personal information is information of an Ionic customer, we will notify such customer and coordinate with them regarding any required notices to particular individuals.
+If such personal information is information of an Restvo customer, we will notify such customer and coordinate with them regarding any required notices to particular individuals.

 <span id="Children" class="anchor"></span>**11.
 CHILDREN**

 We recognize the importance of protecting the privacy and safety of children.
-The Ionic Services are not intended for children under 13 years of age - and for European residents, for children under 16 years of age - see our [European Privacy Policy](#Euro).
+The Restvo Services are not intended for children under 13 years of age - and for European residents, for children under 16 years of age - see our [European Privacy Policy](#Euro).
 We do not knowingly collect personal information from children under 13.
-Anyone under 13 should not use the Ionic Services.
+Anyone under 13 should not use the Restvo Services.
 If we learn we have collected or received personal information from a child under 13 without verification of parental consent, we will delete that information.
 If you believe we might have any information from or about a child under 13, please contact us as set forth below.

 <span id="International" class="anchor"></span>**12.
 INTERNATIONAL DATA TRANSFERS**

-The Ionic Services may be provided using resources and servers located in various countries around the world, including the United States and other countries.
-Therefore, personal information about individuals or customers may be transferred, processed and stored outside the country where the Ionic Services are used, including to countries outside the European Union (“EU”), European Economic Area (“EEA”) or Switzerland, where the level of data protection may not be deemed adequate by the European Commission.
+The Restvo Services may be provided using resources and servers located in various countries around the world, including the United States and other countries.
+Therefore, personal information about individuals or customers may be transferred, processed and stored outside the country where the Restvo Services are used, including to countries outside the European Union (“EU”), European Economic Area (“EEA”) or Switzerland, where the level of data protection may not be deemed adequate by the European Commission.
 With respect to Europe, we comply with the EU-US Privacy Shield Framework as described in our EU-U.S. Privacy Shield Privacy Policy, which supplements this policy, and may also use standard data protection clauses adopted by supervisory authorities and approved by the European Commission to safeguard transfers.

 <span id="California" class="anchor"></span>**13.
 CALIFORNIA PRIVACY RIGHTS**